-Your menstrual cycle is so much more than an inconvenient monthly occurrence that has you running out to buy tampons and Oreos in the middle of the night.
-Each phase of it and all the nuances of those phases can be used as windows into your health and fertility.
+Your menstrual cycle is so much more than an inconvenient monthly occurrence that has you make midnight tampon and Oreo runs.
+Each phase of it can be used as a window into your health and fertility.

 If you’ve been trying to conceive for some time, it’s likely that you know the basics — how to tell when you’re ovulating, what it means to track your basal body temperature, that a missed period isn’t always a sign of pregnancy.
 But there is a lot more to it and the more you know, the better you can understand your fertility.

 Before we dive into two of the key ways your menstrual cycle can give you valuable information about your fertility, let’s have a quick refresher of what a menstrual cycle is.

 First Day of Menstrual Cycle

 The first day of your period marks the first day of your menstrual cycle.
 This is called the menstrual phase and usually last between 5 and 7 days.
 At the same time the menstrual phase begins, the follicular phase starts.
 The follicular phase lasts until roughly the 13th day of your cycle.

 During this time, your pituitary gland releases a hormone that stimulates the egg cells in your ovaries to grow.
 One of the egg cells begins to mature (this takes the entire 13 days of this phase to happen).
 While the egg cell is maturing, your uterus begins to grow a new lining to facilitate the implantation of the egg should it be fertilized.

 Your ovulation phase is next and is probably the day you are most concerned with.
 On this day, usually the 14th day of your cycle but this can vary, your matured egg is released into your fallopian tube to await fertilization.